The Chabot PTA funds the following programs to enrich the curriculum and education of Chabot students.

 Instruction in Chabot’s dedicated Library Media Lab is provided for all students in third, fourth, and fifth grades and includes research, touch-typing, word processing, and other computer skills.
 Additionally, our Media Specialist assists teachers in implementing Blended Learning throughout our second to fifth grade classrooms.
 Students use Chromebooks to create and share documents with teachers and peers.
 Classes explore the website Newsela to read about current events at their “just right” reading level.
 Additionally, we are piloting some new Math programs to assist with differentiation and meet every student at their own level.

 Here’s What’s Happening In…

-The Chabot Media Lab and Technology Program has benefitted greatly from the addition of the OUSD Chromebooks two years ago.
+The Chabot Media Lab and Technology Program has benefitted greatly from the addition of the OUSD Chromebooks.
 Initially purchased for the purpose of the SBAC (statewide) testing, our school expanded their use by blending into the curriculum in the classrooms.
-This year the students have been actively using technology in the classroom in a variety of ways:
+The students have been actively using technology in the classroom in a variety of ways.

 - Searching for books in the online catalog

 - Working in Google Drive to Create a Document

 - Typing/Keyboard Skills